 Winslow was an ancient royal manor, situated mid-way between Aylesbury and Buckingham.
 It was too near to either of these towns to have become a major commercial centre, but it was large enough to attract the agricultural surplus of the neighbouring villages.
 In 792, King Offa of Mercia gave Winslow, along with the villages of Granborough and Little Horwood, as an endowment for his new abbey at St Albans.
 An Anglo-Saxon charter, giving the original boundaries of the manor of Winslow, was recently discovered in the Royal Library in Brussels.
 The hamlet of Shipton was also part of the manor, with its own field system.

 The principal road through Winslow ran east to west, along Sheep Street and Horn Street, whose names evoke the smell of livestock sales.
 The Abbot of St Albans secured a market charter for Winslow in 1235 and carved out a market place from Horn Street and the Churchyard.
 At the same time, a new High Street was laid out, running north from the Market Square towards Buckingham.
 Here the shops were built on rectangular plots running back to a rear access road, later to be known as Greyhound Lane.
 The Abbot of St Albans built a tithe barn in Horn Street, but the present building dates from about 1700.
 The Abbot also had a grange at Biggin, by the stream which divides Winslow and Granborough.
-This was where St Albans representatives stayed when they visited Winslow, and it was a substantial farmhouse, but little now remains, except a dried-up moat.
+This was where St Albans representatives stayed when they visited Winslow, and it was a substantial farmhouse in the 16th century, but little now remains, except a dried-up moat.
 When the abbey was dissolved in 1539, the manor of Winslow passed to the Crown, and was eventually sold to Sir John Fortescue of Salden.

 Winslow's oldest surviving building is St Laurence Church, parts of which date from the 13th century.
 The church was much altered by Victorian restoration, but some medieval features survive, including wall-paintings.